 - Bring food and water bottles from home to the job site and do not share.

 Construction industry employers should develop a comprehensive COVID-19 exposure control plan, which includes control measures, symptom checking, social distancing, hygiene and decontamination procedures, and training.

 - Identify choke points where workers are forced to stand together, such as hallways, hoists and elevators, break areas and buses, and control them so social distancing is maintained.

-- Clean and disinfect high-touch surfaces on job sites and in offices—such as shared tools, machines, vehicles and other equipment, handrails, doorknobs, and portable toilet —frequently, per CDC guidelines:
+- Clean and disinfect high-touch surfaces on job sites and in offices—such as shared tools, machines, vehicles and other equipment, handrails, doorknobs, and portable toilet —frequently, per CDC guidelines.

 - If you work in health care facilities, train your workers in Infection Control Risk Assessment